-In fiscal year 2006, the Executive Director, staff attorneys and investigators answered more than 1,200 telephone calls from judges, judicial candidates, attorneys, Legislators, the media and private citizens regarding judicial ethics inquiries.
+In fiscal year 2010, the Executive Director, staff attorneys and investigators answered approximately 1,400 telephone calls from judges, judicial candidates, attorneys, legislators, the media and citizens regarding judicial ethics inquiries.
 Callers are cautioned that Commission staff cannot issue an opinion on behalf of the Commission, and that the Commission is not bound by any comments made during the conversation.
 In many cases, the caller's question is researched before the call is returned so that the specific canon, statute, rule or ethics opinion can be identified.
 When appropriate, staff will send the caller a Complaint Form (in English or Spanish) and other relevant material.
 In some instances, staff may refer callers to other resources or agencies to better address their concerns.